Fort Lee, NJ

 Ratings by Yelp

-Demographics and Employment Data for Fort Lee, NJ
+Demographics and Employment Data for Fort Lee, NJ, NJ

-Fort Lee has 18,531 households, with an average household size of 2.15.
+Fort Lee, NJ has 18,531 households, with an average household size of 2.15.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Fort Lee do for work — and how long it takes them to get there.
+Here’s what the people living in Fort Lee, NJ do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-39,818 people call Fort Lee home.
+39,818 people call Fort Lee, NJ home.
 The population density is 15,815.58 and the largest age group is Data provided by the U.S. Census Bureau.

 39,818